School-of-Code-HQ/importing-and-exporting-modules/README.md

 - ☑️ Install Node.js and verify the version
 - ☑️ Create, import and export modules using CommonJS
-- ☑️ Import and parse JSON data
+- ☑️ Import JSON data using CommonJS

 <br>

 ## 💼 The Brief

-Install and explore Node.js by completing the tickets below in order!
+Install Node.js and explore importing and exporting modules by completing the tickets below in order!

 <br>